Frank5005/vinnare-back/docs/docs/index.md

 - **Api/**: Contains the API layer with controllers, DTOs, middleware, and extensions.
 - **Data/**: Manages the database context, entities, and migrations.
-- **Services/**: Implements business logic with service classes and interfaces.
+- **Services/**: Implements business logic with service classes, interfaces and builders.
 - **Shared/**: Contains shared configurations, DTOs, enums, and exceptions.
 - **ConsoleAppMigration/**: A console application for managing database migrations.
 - **docs/**: Documentation files for the project using MkDocs.